utilitywarehouse/semaphore-service-mirror/README.md

 ## Global Services

-For every mirrored service, the operator is also going to create a global service.
-The global service will gather endpoints from multiple remote clusters that live under the "same" namespace and name, under a single local service with endpoints in multiple clusters.
-For that purpose, it will create a single ClusterIP service and mirror endpointslices from remote clusters to target the new "global" service.
+The operator is also watching services based on a separate label, in order to create global services.
+A global service will gather endpoints from multiple remote clusters that live under the "same" namespace and name, into a single ocal service with endpoints in multiple clusters.
+For that purpose, it will create a single ClusterIP (or headless) service and mirror endpointslices from remote clusters to target the new "global" service.

 The format of the name used for the global service is:
 `gl-<namespace>-73736d-<name>`.